Solvay process: History

 In 1938 large deposits of the mineral trona were discovered near the Green River in Wyoming from which sodium carbonate can be extracted more cheaply than produced by the process.
-With the closing of the original Solvay, New York plant in 1986, there is currently a Solvay plant in operation in the city of Longview, Washington.
-It supplies the areas paper mills.
-Throughout the rest of the world the Solvay process remains the major source of soda ash.
+The original Solvay New York plant closed in 1986, replaced in the US by a factory in Green River.
+Throughout the rest of the world, the Solvay process remains the major source of soda ash.

 Chemistry

 The Solvay process results in soda ash (predominantly sodium carbonate (Na2CO3)) from brine (as a source of sodium chloride (NaCl)) and from limestone (as a source of calcium carbonate (CaCO3)).
 The overall process is: